 ‘You cannot be self-centred in ALSA Malaysia.
 This is a platform to grow.
 Different skills can be learnt here compared to only being active in the clubs within the Faculty.’

-David acting as the Chairperson of ALSA International Mediation Competition — the very first meditation competition held in Malaysia
+David acting as the Chairperson of ALSA International Mediation Competition — the very first mediation competition held in Malaysia

 While David was very active in ALSA Malaysia, he also took part in legal research.
 David’s passion for legal research was borne from his promise to contribute to society.
 A by-product of his burning pledge, Legal Aid for Everyone (‘LAFE’), was created alongside three of his friends: Carson Lim Chin Hou, Tan Jel Mee and Athena Yu Yun Lei.
 As LAFE aims to educate the public on legal matters, the team of four would answer legal questions posted on LAFE’s Facebook page.
 David was tasked with researching the questions posed on the Facebook page and answering them accordingly.
 Oftentimes, the questions touched on legal aspects that David was not familiar with.
 Yet, the novelty of these areas did not dispirit him from providing adequate suggestions to the queries.
 It instead further bolstered his passion for legal research.
 During his time in LAFE, he observed that interns and part-timers — LAFE’s usual clientele — were the most vulnerable to exploitation as there were no explicit laws to protect them.